ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.plan.md

 * By delegating the pull requests to Ishwant, we have successfully avoided conflicts.
 * Changes to documentation are committed directly to the master repo.
+* Angela was fully in charge of documentation, so we felt that it would be most efficient for her to make document changes to the master repo directly.
+* Ishwant built the server, and we felt that he was the most comfortable with node.js.
+Thus, we felt it would be best to delegate the handling of the pull requests to him.

 ## Product